Who Wants to be a Washington Millionaire?

 A Truly Systemic Issue

-And this doesn’t factor the elephant in the room that's sitting squarely on our future: AI impacts to job loss.
-That, combined with a Covid hangover, tariffs and war impacts on inflation & interest rates that promise to stunt growth, we better hang onto our seats.
+This doesn’t factor the elephant in the room that's sitting squarely on our future: AI impacts to job loss.
+That, combined with a Covid hangover & tariffs/wars pushing up inflation & interest rates, we better hang onto our seats.
+Many of us already are, and just as we all are having to analyze/reduce our personal expenses to survive tight times, our government must too.

 The Fundamentals of Tax Increase Strategies: Rinse & Repeat